gravitational/teleport/docs/architecture.md

 * **Recorded Sessions**.
 When Teleport users launch remote shells via `tsh ssh` command, their interactive sessions are recorded and stored by the auth server in a session storage.
-Each recorded session is a file which by default is saved in `/var/lib/teleport`.
+Each recorded session is a file which, by default, is saved in `/var/lib/teleport`.

 ### The Proxy Service